 4. Commit to Eating More Fruits and Veggies

-Write down a list of produce you want to eat this week.
+Write down a list of products you want to eat this week.
 People who commit to a concrete plan to eat more fruits and vegetables are twice as likely to stick with that plan.
-Adding veggies to your meal can automatically help you reduce ...
+Adding veggies to your meal can automatically help you reduce overall caloric consumption at the meal.